AlexanderRoller/sweepy_ws/README.md

 - **Connection Issues**: Ensure all hardware is properly connected and configured.
 - **Dependency Errors**: Make sure all dependencies are installed and sourced.

+Feel free to reach out for further assistance or inquiries.